wenYan-art/MC-PrivGLR/README.md

 5. **Top-2 scale fusion.** The two strongest accumulated charts are fused into the client scheduling score.
 6. **Budgeted adaptation.** At each scheduling step, the clients with the largest MC-PrivGLR scores are selected for local adaptation and weighted aggregation.

-The implemented privacy unit is one client monitoring-window event.
-This release does not claim whole-trajectory LDP.

 ## Repository Contents

     MC-PrivGLR-release/